Elias Lindholm Game Preview: Flames vs. Sabres

 Lindholm Stats vs. the Sabres in 2022-23

-- The Sabres conceded 297 total goals (3.6 per game), ranking 26th in NHL play in goals against.
+- Defensively, the Sabres conceded 297 total goals (3.6 per game) to rank 26th in league action.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.